civboot/civlua/lib/lap/README.md

 * two global tables which libraries can use to schedule coroutines (`LAP_READY`) and register their asynchronous API (`LAP_FNS_ASYNC` and `LAP_FNS_SYNC`)

-Library authord **do not** need to depend on this library to work with the LAP protocol.
 Library authors can fully support the protocol by following the Yielding Protocol below and copy/pasting the following:

 ```lua